Auditing Google's AI Overviews and Featured Snippets: A Case Study on Baby Care and Pregnancy: Acknowledgments

 We thank Ronald E. Robertson, Kaicheng Yang, Piotr Sapieżyński, and Jeffrey Gleason for their valuable feedback on this work.
 We also thank everyone in the Social Computing Group at the University of Zurich and the anonymous reviewers for their helpful comments and suggestions.

-The work of Aleksandra Urman, Elsa Lichtenegger, and Aniko Hannak was supported by Swiss National Science Foundation Grant 215354; and the work of Robin Forsberg was supported by the Kone Foundation.
+The work of Aleksandra Urman, Elsa Lichtenegger, and Aniko Hannak was supported by Swiss National Science Foundation (SNSF) Grant 215354; Joachim Baumann is supported by SNSF grant P500-2\_235328; and the work of Robin Forsberg was supported by the Kone Foundation.